 Terms of Reference for the Review of Aged Care Quality Regulatory Processes

 Terms of Reference have been established for the review of the Commonwealth Government’s regulatory activities applying to quality of care in aged care residential facilities.

 Terms of Reference

-The review is not a review of the care provided at the Makk and McLeay wards and relevant to Commonwealth aged care regulatory processes.
+The review is not a review of the care provided at the Makk and McLeay wards but of the relevant Commonwealth aged care regulatory processes.

 The review examined and provided advice on: